UN Chief Urges Gaza Ceasefire, Actions On Climate, AI

-DAVOS, Switzerland, Jan 18 (NNN-XINHUA) – The United Nations' (UN) Secretary-General, Antonio Guterres, yesterday reiterated his calls for an immediate humanitarian ceasefire in Gaza, and stressed the importance of the two-state solution to the Palestine-Israel issue.
+(MENAFN- Famagusta Gazette) The United Nations' (UN) Secretary-General Antonio Guterres on Wednesday reiterated his calls for an immediate humanitarian ceasefire in Gaza and stressed the importance of the two-state solution to the Palestine-Israel issue.

 “I repeat my call for an immediate humanitarian ceasefire in Gaza, and a process that leads to sustained peace for Israelis and Palestinians, based on a two-state solution,” he said.“This is the only way to stem the suffering and prevent a spillover that could send the entire region up in flames.”